 The Flemish Government has imposed a number of public service obligations on the Issuer and the Guarantors.
-These obligations are, amongst other things, related to public lighting, the rollout of digital meters, social measures (such as the placement of budget meters), the financial support for the development of renewable energy and the Guarantors' role as supplier of last resort.
+These obligations are, amongst other things, related to public lighting, the rollout of digital meters, social measures (such as the placement of budget meters), the financial support for the development of renewable energy and rational use of energy (RUE) and the Guarantors' role as supplier of last resort.
 It should be noted that, by decision of the Flemish Government, the public service obligation of operating the municipal public lighting was abolished as from 1 January 2022 onwards.
-For further information on certain of these obligations, please also refer to section 3.6 - 'Other activities of the Issuer and the Guarantors' in Part VII - 'Description of the Issuer and the Guarantors'.
+For further information on certain of these obligations, please also refer to section 3.6 - 'Other activities of the Issuer and the Guarantors' of Part VII - 'Description of the Issuer and the Guarantors'.

-Such future public service obligations can potentially lead to substantial pre-financing needs at the level of the Issuer and/or the Guarantors and therefore the incurrence of additional debt on a short and/or long term.
+Such future public service obligations can potentially lead to substantial pre-financing needs at the level of the Issuer and/or the Guarantors and therefore the incurrence of additional debt on a short and/or long term, which may occur at less favourable terms.
 A deteriorating debt profile may lead to a lower credit rating and higher funding costs for the Fluvius Economic Group.

-As a financial support mechanism, the Flemish Government has introduced a system of green certificates and combined heat and power (CHP) certificates.
-To support the secondary market for these certificates (which had become inefficient) and incentivise investment in renewables, an obligation was placed on the Guarantors to purchase those certificates at a guaranteed minimum price, combined with a temporary immobilisation (banking) obligation.
+For example, as a financial support mechanism, the Flemish Government has introduced a system of green certificates and combined heat and power (CHP) certificates.
+To support the secondary market for these certificates (which had become inefficient) and incentivise investment in renewables, an obligation was placed on the Guarantors to purchase those certificates at a guaranteed minimum price, combined with a temporary immobilisation (banking) obligation pursuant to which those certificates are gradually released back into the market, or as the case may be permanently immobilised (cancelled).
 This entails a mechanism whereby financial expenses are incurred, which can only be recovered (wholly or in part) by the Guarantors at a later date (i.e., in the next tariff period), therefore impacting their liquidity position.
-For further information in relation to the impact of the green and co-generation certificate support mechanism imposed by the Flemish authorities, please also refer to section 4.1.3 - 'Tarification principles (2021-2024)' in Part VII - 'Description of the Issuer and the Guarantors'.
+For further information in relation to the impact of the green and co-generation certificate support mechanism imposed by the Flemish authorities, please also refer to section 4.1.3 - 'Tarification principles (2021-2024) - allowed income model' of Part VII - 'Description of the Issuer and the Guarantors'.

-Under the current legislative and regulatory framework, the Guarantors also act as social supplier for end customers, which obligations have increased due to an increasing number of residential customers in Flanders facing payment difficulties in light of recent increases of the energy prices and, subsequently, their commercial energy suppliers terminating their energy contracts.
-In addition, if the increased energy prices were to result in the bankruptcy of commercial energy suppliers, the Guarantors become the responsible supplier of last resort for the affected end customers, which entails a pre-financing risk for the Guarantors.
+Another example of such public service obligation is the fact that, under the current legislative and regulatory framework, the Guarantors also act as social supplier for end consumers.
+The potential impact of this obligation has increased due to an increasing number of residential consumers in Flanders facing payment difficulties in light of recent increases of the energy prices and, subsequently, their commercial energy suppliers terminating their energy contracts.
+In addition, in case of bankruptcy of commercial energy suppliers, the Guarantors become the responsible supplier of last resort for the affected end consumers, which entails a pre-financing risk for the Guarantors.
 In this respect, please also refer to the risk factor entitled "Risk of financial impact due to general sharp increases in energy prices".